 What is Self-Defense?
 One definition says that self-defense is the use of reasonable force to protect one’s self or loved ones from bodily harm from the attack of an aggressor.
 If you reasonably believe that an aggressor is placing you or your loved ones in danger, then there is a right to use reasonable force to stop that attack.
-However, if someone is simply threatening to do you harm but is not actually attacking you, then the use of force might be seen as excessive or unnecessary.
-If someone is trying to steal your bicycle, can you use force to stop the theft of your property?
-Most likely the answer to that is yes, providing that the force used is not excessive.
+However, if someone simply threatens to do you harm but is not actually attacking you, then the use of force might be excessive or unnecessary.
+If someone tries to steal your bicycle, can you use force to stop the theft of your property?
+Most likely the answer to that is yes, providing you do not use excessive force.

 What Is Excessive Force?

-Another way one can be excessive in the use of force is by striking targets that could cause serious bodily harm or even death in situations where your life is not being threatened with lethal force.
+Another way the use of force can be excessive is by striking targets that could cause serious bodily harm, or even death, in situations where your're not in mortal danger.
 If someone tries to push you, for example, and you immediately use a blinding technique, many might judge that as an excessive response.
-However, if the same person were trying to stab you with a knife, you are probably justified in using a blinding technique because your life is clearly in jeopardy.
+However, if the same person were trying to stab you with a knife, that same technique might be justified since your life is clearly in jeopardy.

 Using Weapons for Self-Defense

-Similarly, using any kind of object as a weapon would most likely not be warranted unless you felt that your life was in danger.
-For example, let’s say you were walking your dog at night using a flashlight to light your way.
+Using any kind of object as a weapon is likely not warranted unless you feel your life is in danger.
+For example, let’s say you're walking your dog at night using a flashlight to light your way.
 Suddenly, two large guys block your path and demand your wallet!
 When you refuse, they lunge forward in an attempt to grab on to you.
 Would using your flashlight to stop them be excessive?
-Since it’s two against one, many would say that you are facing what could be lethal force, because they could easily cause you great bodily harm between the two of them.
+Since it’s two against one, many would say that you're possibly facing lethal force.
+Two attackers could easily cause you great bodily harm between the two of them.

-Generally speaking, one can only justify the use of force when it is used in response to an immediate threat.
+Generally speaking, one can only justify the use of force when it's used in response to an immediate threat.
 The threat can be verbal, provided that you are in immediate fear of physical harm.
-Threating language without an accompanying threat of immediate harm, however, does not justify the use of force for self-defense.
-Additionally, the use of force in self-defense loses justification once the threat has passed.
+Threatening language without an accompanying threat of immediate harm, however, does not justify the use of force.
+Additionally, the use of force loses justification once the threat has passed.
 For example, if an attacker assaults you but then stops attacking and walks away, then the threat of physical harm has ended.
-Any use of force by you against the attacker at this point would be considered retaliatory and not self-defense.
+Any use of force by you against the attacker at this point would be retaliatory and not self-defense.